istio/istio.io/content/en/docs/ambient/getting-started/secure-and-visualize/index.md

 $ istioctl dashboard kiali
 {{< /text >}}

+Let's send some traffic to the Bookinfo application, so Kiali generates the traffic graph:

+{{< text bash >}}
+$ for i in $(seq 1 100); do curl -s http://localhost:8080/productpage; done
+{{< /text >}}

-Click on the Traffic Graph and you should see the Bookinfo application:
+Next, click on the Traffic Graph and you should see the Bookinfo application:

 {{< image link="./kiali-ambient-bookinfo.png" caption="Kiali dashboard" >}}

 {{< tip >}}
-If you don't see any traffic in Kiali, try refreshing the Bookinfo application in your browser a few times.
-This will generate some traffic, which you should see in Kiali soon.
+If you don't see the traffic graph, try re-sending the traffic to the Bookinfo application and make sure you have selected the **default** namespace in the **Namespace** dropdown in Kiali.

+To see the mTLS status between the services, click the **Display** dropdown and click **Security**.
 {{</ tip >}}

-If you click on one of the services on the the dashboard, you can see the inbound and outbound traffic metrics gathered by Istio:
+If you click on th line connecting two services on the the dashboard, you can see the inbound and outbound traffic metrics gathered by Istio.

 {{< image link="./kiali-tcp-traffic.png" caption="L4 traffic" >}}

-In addition to securing your traffic with mTLS and providing telemetry, Istio has created a strong identity for each service (a SPIFFE ID).
+In addition to the TCP metrics, Istio has created a strong identity for each service - a SPIFFE ID.
 This identity can be used for creating authorization policies.

 ## Next steps